 - 1113 A+ Computer Technician I Introduces students to information technology and data communications.
 Emphasis will be to assemble a personal computer and install operating system.
 Effective troubleshooting and maintenance fundamentals are stressed using system tools and diagnostic software.
 This is a hands-on, lab-oriented course to help prepare students for the Comp TIA A+ Certification Exam.
 (F) - Mobile Development Teaches skills required in the development of applications for mobile devices using various operating system integrations and platform conventions Emphasis will be placed on SDKs, use of design and development tools and testing via simulators and hardware.
-(F) - Introduction to Computers Introduces computer hardware, software, procedures, systems, and required human resources.
+(F) - 1203 Introduction to Computers Introduces computer hardware, software, procedures, systems, and required human resources.
 Emphasis is on computer literacy, historical development of computers, data processing methods, the processing cycle, operations considerations, storage and retrieval methods, systems security, and computer-based support systems.
 This course is recommended for information technology majors.
-Prerequisite: CIS 0012; OR TekAssess Placement Score of 70% with a typing speed of 20 wpm; OR graduate of an Arkansas high school within the past five years.
-(F, S) ACTS: CPSI 1003 - CISCO Network Academy II Prepares students for the CISCO Certified Network Associate (CCNA) certification exam.
+Prerequisite: See "Testing and Placement" for Computer Concepts.
+(F, S) ACTS: CPSI 1003 - 1206 CISCO Network Academy II Prepares students for the CISCO Certified Network Associate (CCNA) certification exam.
 Describes the architecture, components, operations, and security to scale for large, complex networks.
 Students learn how to configure, troubleshoot and secure enterprise network devices including wide area network (WAN) technologies using advanced router and switch configurations.
 Prerequisite: CIS 1106 or consent of instructor.
 (S) - A+ Computer Technician II Emphasizes advanced hardware and networking fundamentals, adding multimedia services and peripherals, connecting the computer to the Internet and sharing resources in a networked environment, troubleshooting and maintenance.
 Implements basic physical and software security principles.
 This is a hands-on, lab-oriented course to help prepare students for the Comp TIA A+ Certification Exam.
 Prerequisite: CIS 1113 or consent of instructor.
-Correquisite: CIS 1313.
-(S) - A+ Analysis and Application Demonstrates knowledge of installing, configuring, upgrading, troubleshooting and repairing desktop systems through discussion, computer-based testing, simulations, hands-on review and textbook references.
+Co-requisite: CIS 1313.
+(S) - 1313 A+ Analysis and Application Demonstrates knowledge of installing, configuring, upgrading, troubleshooting and repairing desktop systems through discussion, computer-based testing, simulations, hands-on review and textbook references.
 Provides a summary of the core elements found on the Comp TIA A+ Certification Exam.
 Prerequisite: CIS 1113.
-Corequisite: CIS 1223.
+Co-requisite: CIS 1223.
 (S) - Spreadsheet Applications Introduces electronic spreadsheet concepts and terminology using current applications software.
 Emphasis is on building work- sheets, working with formulas, and preparing graphs and databases using good problem-solving skills.
-Prerequisite: CIS 1053 or CIS 1203 or consent of instructor.
-(F) - Introduction to Operating Systems Introduces the core concepts of computer operating systems such as processes and threads, scheduling, synchronization, memory management, file systems, input and output device management and security.
-Prerequisite: CIS 1203 or consent of instructor.
+Prerequisite: CIS 1053 or CIS 1203 or CIS 2503 or consent of instructor.
+(S) - Introduction to Operating Systems Introduces the core concepts of computer operating systems such as processes and threads, scheduling, synchronization, memory management, file systems, input and output device management and security.
 (S) - Object Oriented Programming Teaches various languages to utilize core object-oriented programming concepts such as encapsulation, inheritance and polymorphism.
 (F) - Introduction to Digital Media Introduces concepts, terminology, production methods and design theory relating to the field of digital media ranging from print and web design.
 Reviews the profession, career options and industry trends.
 Provides students an orientation to Adobe Creative suite software applications.
 (F) [Same as ART 1703]